vimalanandans/Middleware/README.md

 To build and test the middleware run: `./gradlew check`

-## System Enivornment
+## System Environment
 ### OSX
-Set the environnment variable DYLD_LIBRARY_PATH
+Set the environment variable DYLD_LIBRARY_PATH

 1. Go to home directory
     ```